CREATE DATABASE

 ## Database options

-Databases on MotherDuck are either native storage databases or DuckLake databases.
+Databases on MotherDuck are native storage databases, DuckLake databases, or Iceberg catalogs.
 Each type has certain options which can be configured upon creation.

 MotherDuck supports configuring historical retention periods upon creation, as well as after creation with [`ALTER DATABASE`](/sql-reference/motherduck-sql-reference/alter-database.md).

-You can set the transient status upon creation.
-This can't be changed after database creation.
+You can set the transient status when creating a database, but it can't be altered after.
 Transient databases have a different failsafe period than non-transient databases.

 | Name | Database type | Description |